plewis/plewis.github.io/phylogenetics/lab-python.md

         x.append(f)
     # x = [293.0, 277.0, 328.0, 268.0, 353.0, 353.0]

-The first line above opens a file named _ss1.txt_ for reading (this is what the <tt>r</tt> means).
-The <tt>readlines()</tt> part causes the entire contents of the file to be read, creating a list in which each element is a separate line from the file.
-This list is stored in the variable <tt>lines</tt>.
+The first line above opens a file named _ss1.txt_ for reading (this is what the `r` means).
+The `readlines()` part causes the entire contents of the file to be read, creating a list in which each element is a separate line from the file.
+This list is stored in the variable `lines`.

-The <tt>for</tt> loop visits each element in <tt>lines</tt> one at a time.
-This represents a different (more convenient) style of <tt>for</tt> loop that doesn't require us to know how long the lines list is (that is, this style avoids having to use <tt>range(n)</tt>, which would require us to know <tt>n</tt>).
-Inside the <tt>for</tt> loop, the string read from one particular line in the file is stored in the variable <tt>line</tt>.
-The string in <tt>line</tt> is converted to a float named <tt>f</tt>, which is then appended to the growing list <tt>x</tt>.
-After all is said and done, the variable <tt>x</tt> will be exactly the same (a list of six float values) that it was before when we defined it directly.
+The `for` loop visits each element in `lines` one at a time.
+This represents a different (more convenient) style of `for` loop that doesn't require us to know how long the lines list is (that is, this style avoids having to use `range(n)`, which would require us to know `n`).
+Inside the `for` loop, the string read from one particular line in the file is stored in the variable `line`.
+The string in `line` is converted to a float named `f`, which is then appended to the growing list `x`.
+After all is said and done, the variable `x` will be exactly the same (a list of six float values) that it was before when we defined it directly.

 Note that we had to explicitly convert each line into a float value.
 This is because each line of information read from the file is stored as a string, not a float.
-If you failed to explicitly convert each value, you would later run into trouble when you tried to do arithmetic with the values stored in <tt>x</tt>.
+If you failed to explicitly convert each value, you would later run into trouble when you tried to do arithmetic with the values stored in `x`.

 ### Writing output to a file

-Writing to a file involves creating a Python variable that represents the file, then calling that variable's <tt>write</tt> function to spit out something to the file.
-Create a file for writing (note the <tt>'w'</tt> for writing rather than <tt>'r'</tt> for reading) as follows:
+Writing to a file involves creating a Python variable that represents the file, then calling that variable's `write` function to spit out something to the file.
+Create a file for writing (note the `'w'` for writing rather than `'r'` for reading) as follows:

     outfile = open('output.txt', 'w')